-Risks are identified and mitigation strategies are developed across the business, from asset to company level.
+Risks are identified and mitigation strategies are developed across the business, from asset to enterprise level.
 Business unit and functional level risk registers are regularly reviewed by senior management.
 Each identified risk together with related controls, are constantly assessed and reported according to the Group Risk Management Policy, Standards and Guidelines; classified with defined scoring methodology and 'out-of-appetite' criteria.

 Our internal environmental specialists input to risk assessments and management at all levels via methods like quarterly risk reviews and peer review quality checks.
-Environmental Impact Assessments (EIA) are used to evaluate potential water requirements of a proposed activity or asset, options for meeting those requirements, possible impacts and mitigations of risk.
-Material water-related risks are integrated into risk assessments to ensure sufficient controls are in place.
+Where appropriate, Environmental Impact Assessments (EIA) are used to evaluate potential water requirements of a proposed activity or asset, options for meeting those requirements, possible impacts and mitigations of risk.
+The risk assessment process informs the internal decision-making process by identifying out-of-appetite risks which require additional controls to be implemented to bring them back into appetite and ensure sufficient controls are in place.
 We generally use EIAs for high hazard, high impact facilities like gas terminals.
 At Barrow and Easington gas terminals, flood risk assessments are required as part of the Control of Major Accident Hazards (COMAH) compliance regulations to ensure we have effective processes in place to manage water risks.